-07-0159: This normal heart in a young chicken appears reddish-tan with uniformly white fat where the arteries and veins attach.
+07-0159: This normal heart in a young chicken appears reddish tan with uniformly white fat where the arteries and veins attach.
 The surface color appears uniform.
 The general outline is a smooth, unbroken curve except where the arteries and veins attach.

 07-0194: The skin of a young chicken with a round, white to tan nodule greater than one millimeter in greatest dimension, with smooth borders, centered on a feather follicle.
-Such a nodule is compatible with the avian leukosis complex, which is a generalized tumor condition requiring disposal of carcass and viscera.
+Such a nodule is compatible with the avian leukosis complex, which requires trimming.